 1) Don’t Allow a Friend or family Member To Do the Work

-Any restoration contractor should obviously have the required certification and training, Standard of Care knowledge, and experience of insurance companies, as well as the expertise and skill, to safely and thoroughly carry out the work.
+Any restoration contractor should obviously have the required certification and training, they should follow the IICRC Standard of Care, and should also have knowledge and experience dealing with insurance companies, as well as the expertise and skill, to safely and thoroughly carry out the work.
 That probably excludes a relative or friend, but even if it doesn’t, it seems as if it’s never really a good idea to work too closely with someone you are related to.
 A bad situation can often end up even worse if you employ a relative or close friend to do the work.

 2) Don’t Use the Company That Built Your House